purivikas/grafana-ase-sysmon-module/README.md

-ASE_SYSMON_GRAFANA.json - Grafan Dashboard required to be imported into Grafana.
+Sybase ASE-1504828109417.json - Grafan Dashboard required to be imported into Grafana.